 Figure 3: 1.25″ diameter mini-coil, similar to the 1.7″ diameter coil used in the system.

-The RAMBO Magnet is a pulsed mini-coil magnet (Fig. 3), with a bore of 12 mm × 58 mm, allowing for optical access in a cone half-angle of 12.4°.
+The RAMBO Magnet is a pulsed mini-coil magnet (Fig. 3) with a bore of 12 mm × 58 mm, allowing for optical access in a cone half-angle of 12.4°.
 It produces peak fields of 30 T with a pulse length of ~10 ms (Fig. 1).
-It is liquid-nitrogen cooled and can generate 30 T pulses at the rate of ~1 per 10 minutes, or 5-7 T pulses every 1 minute.
+It is liquid-nitrogen-cooled and can generate 30 T pulses at the rate of ~1 per 10 minutes, or 5-7 T pulses every 1 minute.
 The Magnet is fed by a capacitor-bank pulse generator (Fig. 2).
-In continuous use, the Magnet draws less than 1 kW average electrical power from a standard outlet.
+In continuous use, the Magnet draws less than 1 kW of average electrical power from a standard outlet.

-Figure 4: The RAMBO Magneto-optical cryostat system attached to table-top.
+Figure 4: The RAMBO Magneto-optical cryostat system attached to the table-top.

 The sample is held in the Magnet’s bore by a hollow sapphire cold finger (Fig. 4) attached to a separate cryostat.
 Front-side access to the sample is unimpeded within the cone angle of 23.4°, allowing for a high numerical aperture (NA = 0.20).
 The hollow sapphire cold finger allows backside access to the sample for well-collimated or weakly-focused optical beams.
 Thus, optics experiments can be performed in transmission or reflection.
 It will be possible to insert and/or collect essentially any combination of wavelengths via free space with good focusing ability, good spatial resolution, and with low dispersion.
 This is a quantum leap above magnets with limited optical access, which are severely constrained in all these aspects of performance.